rixka/accounts-poc/README.md

 docker-compose down
 ```

-Once the API container is running you can curl requests or navigate with the browser `http://localhost:3000/health`.
+Once the App container is running you can curl requests or navigate with the browser `http://localhost:3000/`.

-#### Example - curl
+#### API Example - curl
 ```
 # health check
 curl -v http://localhost:3000/api/health